-I always found it confusing that my family kept our bread in a large wooden bread box but my best friend’s family kept their bread in the fridge.
-When I grew-up and had my own family I wondered which way was the best, so I went on a search to find what is the best way to keep bread fresh and extend the shelf-life for at least a few more days.
+I always found it confusing that my family kept our bread in a large wooden bread box, but my best friend’s family kept their bread in the fridge.
+When I grew up and had my own family, I wondered which way was the best, so I searched to find the best way to keep bread fresh and extend the shelf-life for at least a few more days.
 This is what I found.

-To keep your bread the freshest the longest, simply wrap it in plastic wrap or foil and FREEZE it!
-However, if you are like me and want to have soft, fluffy and unfrozen fresh bread, do one of these 3 things.
+To keep your bread the freshest and the longest, wrap it in plastic or foil and FREEZE it!
+However, if you are like me and want soft, fluffy, unfrozen fresh bread, do one of these three things.

 - Keep it in a bread box.